vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/2_Truthful_Character_of_the_Hindus.md

 We are all very apt to consider truth to be what is trowed by others, or believed in by large majorities.
 That kind of truth is easy to accept.
 But whoever has once stood alone, surrounded by noisy assertions, and overwhelmed by the clamor of those who ought to know better, or perhaps who did know better—call him Galileo or Darwin, Colenso or Stanley, or any other name—he knows what a real delight it is to feel in his heart of hearts, this is true—this is—this is sat—whatever daily, weekly, or quarterly papers, whatever bishops, archbishops, or popes, may say to the contrary.

-Another name for truth is the Sanskrit _ri_ta, which originally seems to have meant _straight_, _direct_, while an_ri_ta is untrue, false.
+Another name for truth is the Sanskrit r̥ta, which originally seems to have meant _straight_, _direct_, while anr̥ta is untrue, false.

 Now one of the highest praises bestowed upon the gods in the Veda is that they are satya, true, truthful, trustworthy;[^62] and it is well known that both in modern and ancient times, men always ascribe to God or to their gods those qualities which they value most in themselves.

 [^62]: Rig-Veda I. 87, 4; 145, 5; 174, 1; V. 23, 2.

-Other words applied to the gods as truthful beings are, adrogha, lit. not deceiving.[^63] Adrogha-vâ_k_ means, he whose word is never broken.
+Other words applied to the gods as truthful beings are, adrogha, lit. not deceiving.[^63] Adrogha-vâc means, he whose word is never broken.
 Thus Indra, the Vedic Jupiter, is said to have been praised by the fathers[^64] "as reaching the enemy, overcoming him, standing on the summit, _true of speech_, most powerful in thought."

 [^64]: Rig-Veda VI.
 22, 2.